medoxsmartchain/docs/fuse-services/thegraph.md

 ## Deploying your own subgraph

-TheGraph, a decentralized protocol for indexing and querying chain data, supports the Nordek Netork.Go to [https://thegraph.com/](https://thegraph.com/) to sign up and create your subgraph.
+TheGraph, a decentralized protocol for indexing and querying chain data, supports the MEDOX Netork.Go to [https://thegraph.com/](https://thegraph.com/) to sign up and create your subgraph.

 * Follow the instructions for how to deploy the subgraph
 * in `subgraph.yaml`, the network name should be `fuse`

 ## Available Subgraphs

-Subgraphs that builded and maintained by the Nordek team, deployed on Nordek internal infrastructure or The Graph hosted service.
+Subgraphs that builded and maintained by the MEDOX team, deployed on MEDOX internal infrastructure or The Graph hosted service.

 ### Fuseswap